carljm/django-adminfiles/README.txt

 django-adminfiles
 =================

-A file upload manager and picker for the Django admin.
+A file upload manager and picker for the Django admin, with support for browsing and embedding from Flickr, Youtube, Vimeo, etc.

-Easily upload files and view all uploaded files (with thumbnails for images) in a picker underneath any content textarea.
+Upload files and view uploaded files (with thumbnails) in a file-picker underneath any content textarea.
 Click on a file to add a reference to it into the content area.

-Inline file references can be customized per-mime-type to automate the correct presentation of each file: <img> tags (with additional markup as needed) for images, simple links for downloadable files, even embedded players for audio or video files.
+Inline file references can be customized per-mime-type to automate the correct presentation of each file: <img> tags (with additional markup as needed) for images, links for downloadable files, even embedded players for audio or video files.

 Installation
 ============